prantlf/grunt-html-dom-snapshot/README.md

 Default value: null

 Destination directory to write the viewport screenshots to.
 It will be created if it does not exist.
 Default value is `null`, which means, that no screenshots will be written out.

+#### fileNumbering
+Type: `Booolean`
+Default value: `false`

+Enables prefixing names of snapshot and screenshot files with their index number, for example: "002.google-input.html".

+#### fileNumberDigits
+Type: `Number`
+Default value: `3`

+Ensures, that file numbers will have always at least the specified count of digits.
+If the number is smaller, than its power of 10, the number will be padded by zeros (0) from the left.

+#### fileNumberSeparator
+Type: `String`
+Default value: '.'

+The character to put between the file number and the file name.

 #### force
 Type: `Boolean`